Mid-market report: Four steps to navigating inflation

-It sounds like something from the deep past of the 70s, like disco balls and flared trousers.
+It sounds like something from the deep past of the 70s, like disco balls and bell bottoms.
 But inflation is back.
 In the US, it’s over 5%.
-And the Bank of England warns it could reach 4% in the UK.
+In the UK, where we have many clients, The Bank of England warns it could reach 4%.

 As in any emerging situation, the question for us is, what does this mean to our mid-market clients?
-A few days ago, our US and UK Regional Directors had a virtual conference to discuss that very question.
+Our Regional Directors had a virtual conference to talk it through.

 The stories from our clients are dramatic: